tall ship

 Good!
 I thought.
 The minister will save my soul and wash away the bird's blood from my hands.

 "I heard the men speak: 'Where are those who signaled us?
 There is no one there.'
 'The ship looks like a derelict.
 See how the planks are warped and the sails torn.'
 'I am frightened.
-This ship has the look of devil about it.'
+This ship has the look of the devil about it.'
 'Quick, let us leave.'

 "All of a sudden, a distant rumbling sound was heard beneath the water and became louder as it reached the ship.
-An unknown force split the hull, and the Lady Martha immediately sunk to a watery grave at the bottom of Boston Harbor.
+An unknown force split the hull, and the Lady Martha immediately sank to a watery grave at the bottom of Boston Harbor.
 I floated on the water like a piece of flotsam until the pilot and the minister pulled my body over the side of the boat.
 I spoke, and the pilot, who had presumed I was dead, shrieked with horror.
 The terrified minister raised his eyes to the heavens and prayed.
 Anxious to head home, I took hold of the oars.
 The pilot's boy, who had gone mad at the mere sight of me, cried with amazement that the devil knew how to row a boat.

-"At last I stood on land, happy to be back home.
+"At last, I stood on land, happy to be back home.
 I begged the minister to bless me and free me from my sins.
 'What manner of man are you?' he cried.
-His query forced me to tell my tale, and—God be praised!—with its telling I was set free at last.
+His query forced me to tell my tale, and—God be praised!—with its telling, I was set free at last.

-"Since that fateful day I have traveled the world, recounting my tale to those that an inner voice tells me must hear it."
+"Since that fateful day, I have traveled the world, recounting my tale to those that an inner voice tells me must hear it."

 Behind the two men, the doors of Llewellyn Mallory's house burst open, and the wedding guests began to depart.
 Digby had missed his only brother's wedding feast, but he did not bemoan his loss, for he had spent the hours listening to a man who had looked upon both Death and God's angels and had somehow passed through purgatory to return to the land of the living.